torvalds/linux/Documentation/driver-api/pps.rst

 Where before the "#" is the timestamp in seconds; after it is the sequence number.
 Other files are:

- * echo: reports if the PPS source has an echo function or not;
+ * echo: reports if the PPS source has an echo function or analt;

  * mode: reports available PPS functioning modes;